jeffreyyoo/SICER-2/README.md

 ## Installation
 ### Requirements
 #### Python Version
-Unlike the original version of SICER, SICER 2.0 runs in **Python 3**.
+Unlike the original version of SICER, SICER2 runs in Python 3.
 Please use Python 3 to install and run SICER 2.0.
-The program should work with most of versions of Python 3.

 #### Libraries
-Numpy and Scipy are required to run SICER.
-Please have these installed before installing SICER.
+Numpy and Scipy are required to run SICER2.
+Please have these installed before installing SICER2.
 This can be done by simply typing `pip install numpy scipy` under command line (if python2.7 is your default python version, use `pip3`).

 #### C Compiler
-C compiler is required to compile C codes that are part of the SICER package.
+C compiler is required to compile C codes that are part of the SICER2 package.
 This also means that python header files (e.g. Python.h) are needed.
 For Linux users, make sure to have python-dev installed.
 For Mac OS X users, it is recommended that you install Xcode.

 #### BedTools
-Lastly, if you would like to directly pass BAM files as input files for SICER, you need to have *bedtools* installed.
+Lastly, if you would like to directly pass BAM files as input files for SICER2, you need to have *bedtools* installed.
 Please refer to this [link](http://bedtools.readthedocs.io/en/latest/) for more details on installing bedtools.
 This is not required if you will intend to only pass BED files as input files.

 ### Installation
-To install SICER through PyPI, simply open the terminal and type `pip install SICER` (or pip3 if python2.7 is your default python).
+To install SICER through PyPI, simply open the terminal and type `pip install SICER2` (or pip3 if python2.7 is your default python).
-To update SICER, you can type in `pip install SICER --upgrade`
+To update SICER2, you can type in `pip install SICER2 --upgrade`

 ## Using SICER
 The terminal command to run SICER is `sicer`.
 The command to run RECOGNICER is `recognicer`.

 ### SICER